Emergent stability in complex network dynamics

-What then are the roots of the observed stability?
+What then are the roots of this observed stability?

-To address this we seek the system's linear stability matrix, namely its Jacobian $J$, whose principal eigenvalue $\lambda$ determines its response to perturbation. \cite{Arnold1973,Hirsch1974} According to linear stability theory, perturbations may either grow exponentially ($\Re(\lambda) > 0$), capturing instability, or decay exponentially ($\Re(\lambda) < 0$), if the system is at a stable state.
-These distinct behaviors depend on the detailed structure of $J$, and therefore predicting complex system stability boils down to two crucial challenges:\
+The answer lies in the system's linear stability matrix, namely its Jacobian $J$, whose principal eigenvalue $\lambda$ determines its response to perturbation. \cite{Arnold1973,Hirsch1974} According to linear stability theory, perturbations may either grow exponentially ($\Re(\lambda) > 0$), capturing instability, or decay exponentially ($\Re(\lambda) < 0$), if the system is stable.
+The challenge is that the structure of $J$ remains elusive, given the scale, diversity and multiple parameters characterizing real-world complex systems.

-\textbf{Theoretical}.\ The first challenge is of mathematical nature - how do we uncover the structure of $J$, given the scale, diversity and multiple parameters characterizing real-world complex systems?
-Indeed, for low-dimensional systems, with just few interacting components, $J$ can be calculated explicitly around each of the system's potential states.
-However, such explicit construction becomes intractable as the number of components $N$ is increased, making it difficult to predict the system's stability. \cite{Barzel2009} The common paradigm is to bypass this difficulty by extracting $J$ from the random matrix ensemble, allowing a simple construction, with well-established spectral properties. \cite{May1972,Yan2017} However, this approach, we show, overlooks emergent patterns in $J$, rooted in the system's dynamic mechanisms, that have profound impact on stability.

-\textbf{Practical}.\ Regardless of our ability to calculate $J$, it remains unclear how real systems calibrate their structural/dynamic parameters to ensure that this $J$ is stable.
-Indeed, random matrix theory indicates that, unless specifically designed for stability, a random $J$ is extremely unlikely to have $\Re(\lambda) < 0$.
-We, therefore, seek to uncover naturally emerging organizing principles that secure stability without having to \textit{fine-tune} the system's vast number of microscopic parameters.